The agent shouldn't work for the vendor. It should work for you.

 Default deployment is our managed environment, with full audit logs, runtime telemetry, and security incident transparency.
 Optional regulated/enterprise tier deploys into the client's own cloud account with us connecting in.

-From standard managed inference up through fully isolated, including local-only processing for the most regulated environments.
+From standard managed inference up through fully isolated, including running the AI models themselves on local infrastructure, with no prompts or data leaving your environment, for regulated or privacy-focused clients.
 Different posture, different cost, defined in the spec.

 Security by Default